bluewhalesystems/sold/macho/README.md

 prefixes are shared in a file.
 In ELF, dynamic symbol strings are just a run of NUL-terminated strings.
 So, Mach-O is more complicated but compact.

+# Lazy function symbol resolution

+Lazy function symbol resolution is done in Mach-O in the same way as ELF but with slightly different file layout.

+`__stubs` section contains PLT entries.
+It reads a function address from `__la_symbol_ptr` section and jump there.

+`__la_symbol_ptr` entries are initialized to point to entries in `__stubs_helper` section.
+If a PLT entry is called for the first time, the control is transferred to its corresponding entry in `__la_symbol_ptr`.
+It then calls dyld_stub_binder with appropriate arguments for symbol resolution.

+There's no notion of "canonical PLT" in Mach-O because the compiler always emit code to load a function pointer value from GOT even for `-fno-PIC`.
+In other words, the compiler always assumes that the address of a function is not known at link-time.
+Therefore, we'll never see an object file which assumes that a function address is a link-time constant.

 # Re-exported libraries

 Mach-O dylibs can refer other dylibs as "reexported libraries".
 If